Skip to content

 0.5 / 1

-The company reports the female to male ratio of weighted average annual basic salary and remuneration by employee category, however data is not split by location of operations.
+The company reports the female-to-male ratio of weighted average annual basic salary and remuneration by employee category, however, the data is not split by significant locations of operations.

 • Y